trevordblack/Juliog/README.md

 end
 ```

    This follows the Julia Module syntax, see [Julia Stable Modules](https://docs.julialang.org/en/stable/manual/modules/)

 4) Create a global parameter

-  e.g. #define in Verilog
+   This behaves similarly to #define in Verilog.

-  Big advantage over verilog

-  You can just set a large portion of your design according to a specific global param, greatly reducing code complexity
+   You can just set a large portion of your design according to a specific global parameter, greatly reducing code complexity.

 ```julia
 julia> function LOGIC(OUT, IN)